 After a device receives a 510(k) clearance, any modification that could significantly affect its safety or effectiveness, or that would constitute a major change in its intended use, requires a new 510(k) clearance or could require a premarket approval ("PMA").
 PMA is the FDA process of scientific and regulatory review to evaluate the safety and effectiveness of Class III medical devices.
 Class III devices are those that support or sustain human life, are of substantial importance in preventing impairment of human health, or which present a potential, unreasonable risk of illness or injury.
 Currently, we do not market devices within this Class III category, nor do we intend to in the foreseeable future.
 However, the FDA requires each manufacturer to make this determination in the first instance, but the FDA can review any decision.
 If the FDA disagrees with a manufacturer's decision not to seek a new 510(k) clearance, the agency may retroactively require the manufacturer to seek 510(k) clearance or PMA approval.
-The FDA also can require the manufacturer to cease marketing and/or recall the modified devices until 510(k) clearance or PMA approval is obtained.
+The FDA also can require the manufacturer to cease marketing and/or recall the modified devices until 510(k) clearance or PMA approval.
+If the FDA requires us to seek 510(k) clearance or PMA approval is obtained.
 We cannot assure you that the FDA would agree with any of our decisions not to seek 510(k) clearance or PMA approval.
-If the FDA requires us to seek 510(k) clearance or PMA approval for any modification, we also may be required to cease marketing and/or recall the modified device until we obtain a new 510(k) clearance or PMA approval.
+If the FDA requires us to seek 510(k) clearance or PMA approval.
+If the FDA requires us to seek 510(k) clearance or PMA approval.
+If the FDA requires us to seek 510(k) clearance or PMA approval.
+If the FDA requires us to seek 510(k) clearance or PMA approval.